-A shareholder is a person or entity that owns shares in a corporation.
+Shareholders and stakeholders are both associated with a corporation, but their interests in the organization differ.
+A shareholder is a person or entity that owns shares in the corporation.
 A shareholder is entitled to vote for the board of directors and a small number of additional issues, as well as receive dividends from the business and share in any residual cash if the entity is sold or dissolved.
 The holder of preferred shares may have additional rights.

 Stakeholders represent a substantially more broad group, because they include anyone having an interest in the success or failure of a business.
 This group can include shareholders, but goes well beyond shareholders to also include creditors and customers, employees, the local community, and the government.